AGRU at Interalpin 2019 - May 08-10, 2019 in Innsbruck - Visit us!Read more

 As a plastics manufacturer, we now have 70 years of experience and love to pass on our concentrated knowledge in this field to our apprentices.
-The professions in which we train young people include the entire Value chain.
+The professions in which we train young people cover the entire value chain.
 On the one hand there are those jobs that are in direct contact with the material.
 These are plastic injection molding technicians and plastics engineers.
-While plastic injection molding technicians are primarily concerned with the processing of our engineering plastics on injection molding or extrusion lines, plastics engineers have a versatile approach Applications, different customer needs, markets and competitors in focus.
+While plastic injection molding technicians are primarily concerned with the processing of our engineering plastics on injection molding or extrusion lines, plastics engineers have a versatile approach to applications, different customer needs, markets and competitors in focus.

 To process the raw material, our machines require special tools that are made of metal.
 To design and maintain these tools you need a lot of know-how.
-We have this knowledge and train people to metal technicians in the module toolmaking technology & module machining technology.
-After all, our products must also be sold and delivered to our worldwide customers, as well as material and machinery for production being constantly procured.
+We have this knowledge and train people to become metal technicians in the module toolmaking technology & module machining technology.
+After all, our products must also be sold and delivered to our worldwide customers, as well as having material and machinery for production constantly being obtained.
 We therefore need highly efficient and well-trained staff in the office and in logistics.
 The training for this is called operation logistics operator and office clerk.

 Wow, that sounds very exciting.
 How would you describe the personality of an apprentice so that he or she fits best to AGRU?

-Decisive for a job application must be the genuine interest in learning the profession.
-Only then one will approach the training with the appropriate sincerity.
+Vital for a job application must be the genuine interest in learning the profession.
+Only then will one approach the training with the appropriate sincerity.
 You should also bring along a bit of self-reliance to take things into your own hands and put them into practice.
-Also important is the ability to integrate into a team.
+Also important is the ability to fit into a team.
 At AGRU are working Long-time employees, temporary workers - that cover the peaks - and apprentices hand in hand.
-In such a group, everyone has to find their role to bring their strengths to the best of their ability.
+In such a group, everyone has to find their role that allows them to use their strengths to the best of their ability.
 After all, a quick grasp is inevitable as our tools, machines and processes are complex.

 Thanks for the detailed explanation, Mr. Gruber.
 What else can your apprentices expect from AGRU apart from their excellent training?